OpenSourceBrain/CelegansNeuromechanicalGaitModulation/WormSim/README.md

     git clone https://github.com/OpenSourceBrain/CelegansNeuromechanicalGaitModulation.git

-3) Make sure the current working directory is "WormSim".

-4) Enter the command "idaInstallDir=`pwd`/Sundials".

-5) Enter the command "cd sundials-2.3.0".
+2) Go to "WormSim" directory.

+    cd WormSim

+3) Set `idaInstallDir`:

+    idaInstallDir=`pwd`/Sundials

+4) Go to sundials-2.3.0 directory, configure & make:

+    cd sundials-2.3.0
-6) Enter the command "./configure CC=g++ --prefix=$idaInstallDir --disable-mpi --disable-fcmix".
+    ./configure CC=g++ --prefix=$idaInstallDir --disable-mpi --disable-fcmix

-7) Look carefully at the resulting output and check for any error messages (there shouldn't be any...).
-Fix and repeat steps 7 and 8 if necessary.

-8) Enter the command "make".

-9) Look carefully at the resulting output and check for any error messages (there shouldn't be any...).
-Fix and repeat steps 7 to 10 if necessary.

-10) Enter the command "make install".
+    make
+    make install

-11) Look carefully at the resulting output and check for any error messages (there shouldn't be any...).
-Fix and repeat steps 7 to 12 if necessary.
+5) Look carefully at the resulting output and check for any error messages (there shouldn't be any...).
+Fix and repeat step 4 if necessary.

-12) You should now be able to proceed to running the simulator.
+6) You should now be able to proceed to running the simulator.

 Usage guide: